Chimamanda Ngozi Adichie Biography: Books, Husband, Age, Quotes, Net Worth, Education, Pronunciation, Daughter, Short Stories, Ted Talks

 Wiki Events & About Data

-First and last name: Chimamanda Ngozi Adichie
+Full name: Chimamanda Ngozi Adichie

-Stage Name: Amanda Adichie
+Stage name: Amanda Adichie

 Born: September 15, 1977 (age 46)